ryanmio/colonial-virginia-llm-geolocation/paper/main.md

 #### A.2.2 Tool-Augmented System Prompt (T-series)

-For tool-augmented models, we employed a structured system prompt that defined available tools, workflow, and constraints:
+For tool-augmented models, I employed a structured system prompt that defined available tools, workflow, and constraints:

 ```text
 You are an expert historical geographer specialising in colonial-era Virginia land records.